devgeniem/dustpress/README.md

 Recurring elements like headers or footers should be created as submodels that can be included in any page.
 Submodels have their own classes and are located in their own files inside the models/ directory.
-They are attached to the main model with the aforementioned `bindSub()` method.
+They are attached to the main model with the aforementioned `bind_sub()` method.
 The frontpage model could look like
 this:

 ```